-- Grab a large bowl.
-If you are using a ricer, add the warm potatoes to the ricer and pass them through into a large bowl.
-If you are using a potato masher, mash the potatoes.
+- Add the warm potatoes to a large bowl and mash using a potato masher.
 Add the warm miso butter-coconut milk mixture.
-Fold gently with a silicone spatula or wooden spoon. wooden spoon).
-Be gentle and don't overmix, especially if using Yukon Gold potatoes – it can make the potatoes watery.
+Fold gently with a silicone spatula or wooden spoon.
+Be gentle and don't overmix, as it can make potatoes watery.

 - Taste for seasonings, adding kosher salt and freshly cracked black pepper to taste.
 I usually add a bit of salt, taste, add more salt, and repeat until they're perfect.